I’m a writing geek with one foot in the real world and the other in the make-believe.

 In 2009, the series rebirthed yet again, as Juno became an imprint of Pocket Books.
 The books have been released as follows:

 August 25, 2009: Matters of the Blood (Book 1; reprint)

 September 29, 2009: Blood Bargain (Book 2; reprint)

 October 27, 2009: Blood Kin (Book 3)

 October 26, 2010: Blood Heat (Book 4)

 The Official Version of the Bio

 Sometime before the Revolution, Maria Lima was born in Matanzas, Cuba, to a family of voracious readers and would-be writers.
 After her family emigrated to the United States, Maria discovered the magic of books.
 She started writing her own stories and has been at it ever since.
 Her writing turned corporate as she used her journalism degree and cranked out marketing copy, feature stories and book reviews.
 The fiction muse kept calling and in the spring of 2005, was finally fed as Maria’s first published short story, “The Butler Didn’t Do It” was published in Chesapeake Crimes I and garnered an Agatha Award nomination for Best Short Story.
-Maria spends most of her days working as a Special Projects Manager at an interactive web agency, fitting in the writing into the nooks and corners of her time.
+Maria spends most of her days working as a Special Projects Manager at an interactive web agency.